ifrountas/bmwp-cli/README.md

 Discover the power of four robust WP-CLI commands bundled in this compact plugin, each tailored to streamline your website management tasks.

-❤️ We highly advise installing this plugin in the 'mu-plugins' folder for optimal performance.
-Please remember to uninstall it when it's no longer required, as anyone with server access could potentially export your site.
+❤️ We highly advise installing this plugin in the 'mu-plugins' folder for optimal performance. <b>Please remember to uninstall it when it's no longer required, as anyone with server access could potentially export your site</b>.

 ## > wp bmwp-posts
 Use this command to create dummy content for your site.
 It crafts 20 unique posts, blending random titles with iconic James Bond movies, categorizes each post under a famed actor, and adorns them with a standard featured image.